 Welcome to Cooper Lodge, St Edward’s newest boarding House.

 t Edward’s recently announced plans to open a new boarding House.
-The House will be for boys in the Lower School, becoming co-ed in the Sixth Form.
-The first of the House’s pupils will join Cooper Lodge, with their newly appointed Housemaster, Fergus Livingstone, before moving to their new permanent home once the building work has been completed in 2020.
-The first boys will join the Shell year in September 2018, with the first girls joining in the Lower Sixth for September 2020.
+The House will be for boys in the Lower School, and co-ed in the Sixth Form.
+The first of the House’s pupils will join Cooper Lodge, with their newly appointed Housemaster, Fergus Livingstone in September 2018, before moving to their new permanent home once the House opens in 2020.
+The first girls will join in the Lower Sixth in September 2020.

 New Housemaster, Fergus Livingstone, discusses his vision for Cooper Lodge, and introduces himself and his family.